python-cmd2/cmd2/docs/freefeatures.rst

 This will effectively define the ``complete_foo`` readline completer method in your class and make it utilize the same path completion logic as the built-in commands.

-The build-in logic allows for a few more advanced path completion capabilities, such as cases where you only want to match directories.
+The built-in logic allows for a few more advanced path completion capabilities, such as cases where you only want to match directories.
 Suppose you have a custom command ``bar`` implemented by the ``do_bar`` method.
-YOu can enable path completion of directories only for this command by adding a line of code similar to the following to your class which inherits from ``cmd2.Cmd``::
+You can enable path completion of directories only for this command by adding a line of code similar to the following to your class which inherits from ``cmd2.Cmd``::